temporalio/edu-102-go-code/exercises/version-workflow/README.md

    called if the condition evaluates to `true`.
-3. Wrap the code you previously moved after the loop in a conditional statement that tests if `version` is equal to `workflow.DefaultVersion`.
+3. Wrap the code you previously moved after the loop in a conditional statement that tests if `version` is equal to `1`.
 This will handle the Activity for Workflow Executions started after the change.
 4. Change the duration of the `workflow.Sleep` statement at the bottom of the loop back to 3 seconds.
 This is unrelated to